isaureCdB/ProtNAff/README.md

 _ If you need a specific feature that you can't find or don't know how to add in the current pipeline, please contact us, and we will do our best to include it!

-_ If you added some feature that you think can be usefull to others, please fill free to add a new branch in this repository.
+_ If you added some feature that you think can be useful to others, please fill free to propose a pull request.

 --------------------------------------------------------------------------
 Steps description